AdmiralSnackbar66/dungeon-diaries/3-Mechanics/CLI/books/monster-manual-2025/2-monsters-a-to-z.md

 **History of the Gith.** Ages ago, a humanlike people were conquered by an empire of mind flayers.
 The illithids manipulated this forgotten people through untold horrors, forced evolution, and psychic reshaping.
 Eventually one named Gith rose from among the captives and led a rebellion against their oppressors.
 Gith's followers, who became known as the gith, defeated the mind flayers and shattered their vast empire.

 The victory of the gith was short-lived.
 As Gith was forging her own burgeoning empire, a leader named Zerthimon challenged her.
-Zerthimon claimed Gith's drive for vengeance and new conquests was evidence of species-wide mental programing laid by the mind flayers, biological manipulation that condemned her people to continued servitude.
+Zerthimon claimed Gith's drive for vengeance and new conquests was evidence of species-wide mental programming laid by the mind flayers, biological manipulation that condemned her people to continued servitude.
 This claim split the gith into Gith's followers, the githyanki (meaning "followers of Gith"), and Zerthimon's followers, the githzerai (meaning "those who spurn Gith"), and sparked an ongoing conflict.

 When Gith perished, her adviser, Vlaakith, assumed rule of the githyanki.
 Vlaakith's line has continued to the githyanki's current ruler, Vlaakith the Lich-Queen.
 This undead tyrant compels her people to wage endless wars against mind flayers, githzerai, and any others that threaten githyanki supremacy.